kamilJeczmionek/kamilJeczmionek/README.md

 Hello there!
 I am Kamil, an engineer with over 5 years of practice in well-established company.
 Equipped with valuable experience related to problem-solving, analytical thinking and idea exchange.
 Motivated to acquiring new skills and embracing new challenges.
 I am currently seeking opportunities to kick-start my career in the field of software testing.
 Despite having no professional experience, I am enthusiastic, motivated, and committed to learning and growing in the testing domain.

 ## Skills
+- **Testing:** Knowledge of testing processes and methodologies according to ISTQB Foundation Level guideline.

-- **Programming Languages:** I have basic knowledge of Java, enabling me to write simple scripts and automated tests using Selenium WebDriver.
+- **Programming:** I have basic knowledge of Java, enabling me to write simple scripts and automated tests using Selenium WebDriver.
 - **Automation:** Familiar with the basics of Selenium Webdriver, I am eager to enhance my skills in automated testing.
-- **Databases:** I have a fundamental understanding of SQL, allowing me to perform basic database testing tasks.
+- **Databases:** I have a fundamental knowledge of SQL, allowing me to write slightly more advanced queries.
 - **Version Control:** Familiar with using Git for version control and collaboration.

 ## About Me